LAGO: A Local-Global Optimization Framework Combining Trust Region Methods and Bayesian Optimization: LAGO framework description

-LAGO relies on the competition between the two optimization routines presented in \Cref{sec:opt_techniques}: a \emph{global} Bayesian optimization strategy and a \emph{local} trust region method.
+LAGO relies on the competition between the two optimization routines presented in \Cref{sec:background}: a \emph{global} BO strategy and a \emph{local} trust region method.
 At each iteration, we follow a selection criterion which adaptively decides whether the local or global step is accepted.
-The proposed algorithm is currently developed for noise-free objective evaluations, and extending it to noisy settings is a natural direction for future work.

-\textbf{Global optimization.} The global optimization component is implemented via gradBO.
-At each iteration, we optimize the acquisition function of choice based on the global gradient-enhanced GP surrogate of the objective function.
-The acquisition function is optimized \emph{outside} of the trust region.
-This component ensures global exploration of the search space and mitigates premature convergence to suboptimal regions.
-Several acquisitions could be used in this setting, and we favor the EI acquisition function in this work, as it is also used in the selection criterion between local and global candidates.
+\textbf{Global optimization.} The global component is implemented using standard BO.
+At each iteration, the acquisition function is optimized outside the active trust region, based on a global GP surrogate of the objective.
+This promotes exploration of the search space while avoiding interference with the local refinement phase.
+In this work, we use the EI acquisition function, as it is also employed in the selection criterion between local and global candidates.
+Other acquisition functions could be used without modifying the overall framework.

+Since local steps compute gradient information, one could consider replacing the standard BO in LAGO by gradient-enhanced BO (gradBO) \cite{wu2017bayesian} where the available gradients are incorporated in the GP.
+While beneficial in some settings (see \hyperlink{RQ_3}{\textbf{RQ3}}), these models incur a computational cost scaling cubically with the dimension $d$ due to conditioning the GP on $d$ partial derivatives at each point, which can be prohibitive.
+A brief overview of this approach is provided in \Cref{appendix:gradGPs}.
+Importantly, LAGO is agnostic to the choice of GP model as its contribution lies in the interleaving of BO and local refinement, rather than in the GP modeling itself.

-\textbf{Local optimization.} We leverage the SR1 method (\Cref{alg:TR_algorithm}) for the local optimization component.
-The trust region is centered at the current best minimizer $\mathbf{x}_c$, and the function and gradient values at this point are used to construct the quadratic surrogate model $m^q$.
-The Hessian of the quadratic surrogate is initialized using the Hessian of the GP posterior mean and updated throughout the local steps using \eqref{eq:update_SR1}.
-This Hessian does not need to be positive definite, making SR1 updates particularly suited compared, e.g., to BFGS updates \citep[Chapter ~6.2]{nocedal2006numerical}.
+\textbf{Local optimization.} We use the SR1-TR method (\Cref{alg:TR_algorithm}) for the local component.
+The trust region is centered at the current best point $\mathbf{x}_c$, and the function and gradient values at this point are used to construct the quadratic model $m^q$.
+The Hessian of the quadratic surrogate is initialized using the Hessian of the GP posterior mean at $\mathbf{x}_c$ and updated throughout the local steps using \eqref{eq:update_SR1}.